singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 If you have been using Django for some time, you would know that Django allows you to change a lot of things depending upon the settings you define.

-This also includes using some random model as your Base User model.
+This also includes using some random model as your base User model.
 This is the first thing that the superuser creation `__init__` constructor method checks for.

 ## Creating the superuser without interaction